Lexmark T630 / T632 / T634: Complete Technical Guide

 • Installation instructions

-The imaging drum is not included in the standard maintenance kit and is sold separately.
-However, if the drum is approaching or past 60,000 pages at the time of maintenance kit installation, it is economically sound to replace the drum at the same time rather than schedule a return visit in 10,000 pages.
-Labor is the significant cost driver in this scenario.
+The imaging drum isn't included in the standard maintenance kit and is sold separately.
+If the drum is approaching or past 60,000 pages at the time of kit installation, replace it at the same time.
+Don't schedule a return visit in 10,000 pages.
+Labor is the significant cost driver here, and a second truck roll negates any savings from holding off.

-After installing the maintenance kit, you must reset the maintenance count in the printer's service menu.
+After installing the maintenance kit, reset the maintenance count in the printer's service menu.
 The path is: MENU -- ADMIN MENU -- RESET MAINT COUNT.
-Failure to reset the counter will result in ongoing maintenance warnings and, if the machine is set to enforce the interval, it will go offline before the next actual service point.
+Skip this step and you'll get ongoing maintenance warnings -- and if the machine is set to enforce the interval, it'll go offline before the next actual service point.

 Error Code Description First Response